When Building Was the Advantage

 Now the interpretations begin.

 Growth attributes the improvement to onboarding.
 Sales points to pricing.
-Product believes the new layout made key capabilities easier to find.
+Product believes the new layout helped users find key capabilities earlier.
 Customer success blames the new workflow for the churn.

 All of these explanations sound plausible.
-None of them are provable.
+None of them can be cleanly isolated.

 The system changed in multiple dimensions at once, and the feedback signal is now contaminated by overlapping causes.